911±¬ÁÏ

 Cotton stringy scale

-Cotton stringy scale is a recent arrival to Britain from the east Asia, being confirmed for the first time in 2018 from West Berkshire.
+Cotton stringy scale is a recent arrival from east Asia, confirmed for the first time in 2018 from West Berkshire.
 It produces characteristic long stringy white egg masses and feeds on a wide range of woody plants but with little noticeable damage.
 Suspect cases should be reported to the relevant plant health authority.

 Egg masses of cotton stringy scale on <i>Magnolia</i> - Credit T. Bream